- Red Panda Facts

-Red pandas are ambassadors for a landscape that supports over 500 million people; nearly 10% of the global human population.
+They are the only species of their kind and are ambassadors for a landscape that supports over 500 million people: nearly 10% of the global human population.

-Red Pandas are unique; they are the only living member of their own taxonomic family — a living relict of the past.
+Red pandas are the only species remaining in their taxonomic family — a living relict of the past.
 Saving them is important to the preservation of the world’s natural heritage and global biodiversity.

 The forests where red pandas live are the lungs of South Asia.
 If these forests are intact and function properly they can help to combat global climate change and ensure a healthy life for the people, animals, and plants of South Asia.

 The mountain chains of the Eastern Himalaya and parts of southwestern China - where red pandas are found - are the origin of South Asia’s three largest rivers: the Brahmaputra, Ganges, and Yangtse.
 These rivers provide water for half of China, northern and northwestern India, Nepal, Tibet Autonomous Region of China, Bhutan, and Myanmar.

 Red pandas are an indicator of ecological health of the Eastern Himalayan Broadleaf Forest Ecoregion: one of our planet's biodiversity hotspots.
 Red pandas are also a flagship species.
 Their conservation has landscape-level impacts, and like an umbrella, the entire ecoregion — its forests and wildlife — are protected when red pandas are conserved.